-This approach uses the underlying assumption that the business will be valued on a multiple-market basis at the end of year n.
+This approach assumes that the business will be valued on a multiple-market basis at the end of year n.
 A value is typically determined as a multiple of EBIT or EBITDA.
 For cyclical businesses, an average EBIT or EBITDA over the course of a cycle is useful rather than the amount in year n.
 When selecting a multiple, a normalized level should be used.
-In other words, an industry multiple adjusts to take into account the cyclical variations rather than applying a current multiple which can be distorted by industry or economic cycles.
-Multiples should typically be based on an analysis of comparable companies and/or transactions.
+In other words, an industry multiple adjusts to consider the cyclical variations rather than applying a current multiple which can be distorted by industry or economic cycles.
+Multiples should typically be based on comparing comparable companies and transactions.

 When the EBITDA transaction multiple is 7x,

-Step 5 – Terminal Value Reality check of assumptions
+Step 2: Terminal Value Reality Check of Assumptions

 Implied Exit Multiple may be too high or too low or vice versa.
-It is always helpful to calculate the implied perpetuity growth rate and the Exit multiple by cross-linking each other.
+Calculating the implied perpetuity growth rate and the Exit multiple is always helpful by cross-linking each other.
 Thus, the resulting implied growth rate or the Exit multiple should be a reasonable comfort zone.